lightstep/opentelemetry-prometheus-sidecar/README.md

       --prometheus.max-shards=PROMETHEUS.MAX-SHARDS
                                  Max number of shards, i.e. amount of concurrency.
 Default: 2000
-      --prometheus.longest-interval=PROMETHEUS.LONGEST-INTERVAL
+      --prometheus.scrape-interval=PROMETHEUS.SCRAPE-INTERVAL ...
-                                 Delay at startup until Prometheus completes a scrape for this period.
-Default is unset, meaning wait for the first scrape to complete --admin.port=ADMIN.PORT    Administrative port this process listens on.
+                                 Delay at startup until Prometheus completes a scrape for this interval.
+Default waits for the first scrape to complete, multiple intervals
+                                 can be set
+      --admin.port=ADMIN.PORT    Administrative port this process listens on.
                                  Default: 9091
       --admin.listen-ip=ADMIN.LISTEN-IP